Bonn93/hipchat-docker-infra/README.md

 * Config is best known and tested option
 * Update Frontend port to whatever..
 * Configure your HCDC Instance to the FQDN pointing at the Load Balancer ( hack your /etc/hosts if you don't have DNS )
-* configure backend IP addresses in haproxy.cfg or use 192.168.21.171/172/173
+* configure backend IP addresses in haproxy.cfg or use 192.168.122.100 etc etc

 ### Next Steps
 * Deploy the HipChat 3.1.1+ .OVA
-* Using the hipchat cli ( hipchat network -opts ) configure your ip addresses, gateways, dns etc
+* Configure your HCDC Nodes with IPs from the HAProxy.cfg
 * Using the Web UI Setup wizard, configure the Postgres service, then Redis and NFS using the IP address from your workstation after a successful compose
+* To benefit from automagic failovers, connect to postgres via PGPool (port 5430) and Redis Sentinel via (port 9000)
 * Using the hipchat datacenter cli - Configure your instance using a config.json, restart the instance and reboot.
 On reboot, perform the hipchat datacenter selfcheck
 * Official Atlassion doco for these steps here: https://confluence.atlassian.com/hipchatdc3/configure-hipchat-data-center-nodes-909770912.html